ptomato/inform7-ide/README.md

-This version of Inform 7 for the Gnome platform was created by Philip Chimento, based on a design by Graham Nelson and Andrew Hunter.
+This Inform 7 IDE for the GNOME platform was created by Philip Chimento, based on a design by Graham Nelson and Andrew Hunter.
 See the file `AUTHORS.md` for more information on other contributors.